TULiberalArts/Center-for-Sustainable-Communites/pages/home.md

 # meta-data variables
 title: Home
 description: >-
-  The Center for Sustainable Communities (CSC) at the Tyler School of Art develops and promotes new approaches to sustainable development.
+  The Center for Sustainable Communities (CSC) at the College of Liberal Arts develops and promotes new approaches to sustainable development.
 keywords: >-
   Center for Sustainable Communities, Temple University, Tyler School of Art,